 7. Now rotate the inner part of your elbows to face forward- further drawing the shoulders down the back (keep the thumb and index finger knuckles pressing into the floor)

-8. Pull your belly button up and in towards your spine
+8. Pull your belly button up and in towards your spine (this is crucial for protecting your lower back)

 9. Reach your tailbone back towards your heels

-10. Pull your heels back and the top of your head forward
+10. Pull your heels back and the top of your head forward like you are pulling two ends of a string in opposite directions.

 There you have it- the perfect plank!
 You should hold this position for 5-10 breaths at a time gradually increasing strength.